IdoKendo/advent_of_code_2022/README.md

 I am participating in the 2022 event casually, and created this repo to store my solutions.

-As a courtesy to all puzzle solvers, this repo will remain private until the end of the event.

-Let me know if I did something inefficient or I could've done something better, I want to learn!
+Let me know if I did something inefficient, or I could've done something better, I want to learn!

 <!-- Badges -->